akolnoochenko/cv/projects/2020_1_AxeCollision.md

 It was an isteresting combination of three parts:
 - Promo landings for two extensions
 - register API for two Twitch extensions.
 Used
 - Twitch voting extension with drawing of variants in any place of the screen.
-It's better one-time see:
+It's better to see once:
 ![Three circles question](./2020_1_AxeCollision_1.png)

 ## Stack